sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/activity-2.md

 ## Submission Instructions

-- Submit a zipped folder with the assets
+- Submit a zipped folder with any resources
+  - csvfile
+  - a readme with queries included
+  - Screen shots of your admin panel